 - DOE partnered with the General Services Administration to share the services of a cloud-based tool for managing our capital IT investment portfolios, which will reduce software maintenance as well as deliver improved analytical tools to portfolio managers.
-We expect to launch this tool in November 2012.

 Improved Project Management:

 - DOE established a Corporate IT Project Management Office to lead integrated project teams (IPT) for projects which span multiple program lines, improving the effective and efficient delivery of the project’s goals.
 The office has drafted an Enterprise-wide IT project management framework to leverage best industry practices and improve the opportunity for success.

 - DOE has conducted six TechStat reviews, each resulting in positive improvements through enhanced project oversight, and the identification of cost saving opportunities.
 The TechStat process identified the above PKI shared service opportunity.
 Another TechStat resulted in a pilot program to transform the delivery of commodity desktop services through the use of a private cloud, virtual desktop interfaces, and standardized security architectures.
 The PortfolioStat process will help DOE leverage this pilot across the Department at large.

 - DOE has co-chaired the Management Best Practices Committee (MBPC) with the Departments of Defense and Treasury to:

 - Create common tools and training materials for conducting TechStat reviews;

 - Select a best practices collaboration portal for Agency CIOs;

 - Support public-private recognition of IT and IT project management success stories; and